Hollis Watkins: Early career

 Watkins strongly believed in the power of local activism and control, which was the major reason for his opposition to 1964's 'Summer Project' also known as Freedom Summer.
-He thought that bringing in outsiders would disrupt the growth of the grassroots programs that were already in place, and that after the volunteers left, it would be harder to get the local movements moving again.
+He thought that bringing in outsiders would disrupt the growth of the grassroots programs that were already in place and that after the volunteers left, it would be harder to get the local movements moving again.
 Once the project was agreed upon, however, Watkins did his best to make it succeed.
 He and other SNCC members trained participants at Miami University of Ohio.
 After blocking efforts by Stokely Carmichael to appoint a new arrival over him, he served as director of the Holmes County efforts.
 More than 50 volunteers moved to Holmes to canvass voters and to operate the freedom schools.
 For their safety he insisted they follow a set of strict rules, including no drinking, no dating locals, and no arguments with local segregationists.
-Perhaps because of these rules, Holmes County was relatively free of incident that summer.
+Perhaps because of these rules, Holmes County was relatively free of incidents that summer.
 The community came to depend on the group from the north during freedom summer.
 They were educated and spoke well so people listened to them, but when they left everything became scattered and they had to pick up the pieces.

 Watkins was one of many people spied upon by the Mississippi State Sovereignty Commission, a tax-supported agency ostensibly formed to support the state image.
 Its staff and informers investigated civil rights workers and created files on them for government use, as well as passing material to local White Citizens Councils for reprisals against activists.
 Watkins’ name appears in the files 63 times.
 Some of the reports refer to him as a communist, although he had little idea what that even meant at the time.
 In 1990, the state government made these papers accessible to public viewing.

-Watkins traveled to Atlantic City, New Jersey for the 1964 Democratic Party national convention in support of the Mississippi Freedom Democratic Party; it attempted to unseat the regular Mississippi Democratic Party (which was white dominated and maintained disenfranchisement of blacks) as the true representatives of state residents.
+Watkins travelled to Atlantic City, New Jersey, for the 1964 Democratic National Convention in support of the Mississippi Freedom Democratic Party; it attempted to unseat the regular Mississippi Democratic Party (which was white-dominated and maintained disenfranchisement of blacks) as the true representatives of state residents.
 He was present when Fannie Lou Hamer gave her testimony to the credentials committee, and later when Hamer argued with Martin Luther King over whether the MFDP should accept the compromise of the two seats at the convention offered by President Lyndon Baines Johnson.
 His efforts on behalf of the party led Victoria Gray to announce her candidacy for the U.S. Senate from Mississippi under the MFDP banner.